 Washington County is known for its rich history.
 Located in the crossroads of the Civil War, it is home to South Mountain State Battlefield, Antietam National Battlefield, and the July 1863 Battle of Hagerstown.
 But Washington County also has a rich cultural scene.

-Hagerstown’s Arts & Entertainment District is home to the Maryland Theatre and Performaing Arts Complex, which offers year-round performances and events, including Maryland Symphony Orchestra concerts.
+Hagerstown’s Arts & Entertainment District is home to the Maryland Theatre and Performing Arts Complex, offering year-round shows, concerts and events.
+The Maryland Symphony Orchestra makes it's home at the theatre.
 The Washington County Museum of Fine Arts, located in scenic Hagerstown City Park, boasts an outstanding permanent collection with an active schedule of exhibitions, concerts, lectures, films, and special events for all ages.
 The Cultural Trail connects our A&E District with City Park and the museums.

-Visit our quaint towns of Boonsboro, Hancock, Keedysville, Sharpsburg, Smithsburg, Williamsport via our Scenic Byways.
+Visit our quaint towns of Boonsboro, Clear Spring, Funkstown, Hancock, Keedysville, Sharpsburg, Smithsburg, and Williamsport via our Scenic Byways.
 The journey is the destination, offering country charm, boutique shopping and beautiful wineries and breweries with spectacular vistas.